PROJECT 1 WORKING WITH TEXT

-- Choice of colour and Red orange line – hiddenes, charcoal gives you something that is there, not there.
-It looks like blood, but also keeps the rhinos grounded on the wall
+- Choice of colour and Red orange line – hidden, charcoal gives you something that is there, not there.
+It looks like blood but also keeps the rhinos grounded on the wall

 - One can bring your own imagination into the work – the work will reward me with more snippets of text and things going on, the longer I look ( value of taking time with a work and complex issues in the work)

-- Are they walking away – dissappearing very sad, you see the back of it (images touch the viewer)
+- Are they walking away – disappearing very sad, you see the back of it (images touch the viewer)